Conflict of Interest & Commitment Definitions

 Income from seminars, lectures, teaching engagements, or service on advisory committees or review panels sponsored by (i) a government agency (federal, state, or local); or (ii) an institution of higher education as defined at 20 USC § 1001(a); or (iii) an academic teaching hospital, medical center, or research institute that is affiliated with an institution of higher education.

-Significant Personal Interests are any managerial, professional, or fiduciary position you (or anyone in your immediate family) hold in any outside entity, whether or not you or your family is compensated.
+Significant Personal Interests are any managerial, professional, or Fiduciary Position you (or a Family Member) hold in any outside entity, whether or not you or your family member is compensated.
 This can include officer, director, and board positions.

 Substantial Interest is any nonspeculative pecuniary or proprietary interest, either direct or indirect, other than a remote interest.
 Remote interest is defined in A.R.S. § 38-502(10).